 Simple English definitions for legal terms

-Read a random definition: closed court
+Read a random definition: confusingly similar

 The Court of General Quarter Sessions of the Peace was a court in England that met four times a year in each county.
 It was made up of justices of the peace and had the power to try and decide on criminal cases, such as felonies and trespasses.
 In some states, a similar court was held four times a year with jurisdiction over misdemeanors and administrative tasks like taking care of public roads and bridges.
 The court was abolished in 1971, and its jurisdiction was transferred to the Crown Court.